The Sheldon Memorial Lectures

 THE SHELDON MEMORIAL LECTURE 2013

-Lord James of Rusholme (1909 - 1992) by Dr Allen Warren
+Lord James of Rusholme (1909 - 1992) and the Founding of the University of York

 Eric John Francis James, Baron James of Rusholme was a prominent British educator.
 He taught science at Winchester College from 1933 to 1945, and was High Master of The Manchester Grammar School from 1945 to 1962.
 He then became the first Vice-Chancellor of the University of York, serving from 1962 to 1973.
 He had well-known and controversial views on the importance of meritocracy and took very seriously "the University's obligation to be a cultural and educational force in the region".